V3RNE42/NEWS_CRAWLER/README.md

 The `config.json` file allows you to customize the behavior of the webcrawler.
 Here are some key settings you can modify:

-- `sender`: Specify the email of the sender with an associated smtp.sendgrid account
+- `sender`: Specify the email of the sender with an associated Resend account
 - `recipients`: Specify the email of the people receiving your emails.
 - `email`: Set the hour from which the emails can be sent - obviously won't start until that hour is reached
 - `api_key`: Set your current OpenAI API key to use the GPT-4 model for generating some email summaries.
-- `smtp_pass`: Set the SendGrid API key of your account
+- `RESEND_API_KEY`: Set the Resend API key of your account
 - `topic_sensitivity`: Set the topic sensitivity -> The bigger the sensitivity, the less false positives will be added, but also the total amount of scraped articles - More false negatives (ranges from 1 to ∞)
 - `language`: Set the language in which the news articles will be found